awesome-rust-cloud-native/awesome-rust-cloud-native/docs/index.md

 **Logo**: More information about the logo can be found in [its repository](https://github.com/rust-cloud-native/logo).

 **Ownership**: This site belongs to the [Rust Cloud Native](https://github.com/rust-cloud-native/) GitHub organization.

+**Code of Conduct**: Each repository has the same Code of Conduct.
+You can find more information on the Code in the [core repository](https://github.com/rust-cloud-native/core#code-of-conduct).